 - Always wear eye protection and gloves when setting and checking CPEs. - Never hold head over the top of a CPE, always face the side. - If poisoning occurs, contact a doctor or the Poisons Information Centre (Ph 13 11 26) IMMEDIATELY.
 Urgent hospital treatment is likely to be needed.
-There is no effective antidote to 1080.
-Methylene Blue can be used as an antidote to PAPP. - For further information refer to the Material Safety Data Sheet (MSDS), available from the supplier, the Pesticide Control (1080 and PAPP Ejector Capsules) Order, and the NSW DPI Vertebrate Pesticide Manual.
+There is no effective antidote to 1080. - For further information refer to the Material Safety Data Sheet (MSDS), available from the supplier, the Pesticide Control (1080 and PAPP Ejector Capsules) Order, and the NSW DPI Vertebrate Pesticide Manual.